AbhiSundu/AbhiSundu.github.io/content/posts/cool-blog-posts.md

 [ftlsid on twitter](https://x.com/ftlsid/status/1654990142241755139)

-Applying the above is something like "only work on stuff when you really want to".
+Applying the above to gamedev is something like "only work on stuff when you really want to".
 I'm sure there's some healthy middle-ground, but I love the idea of teaching yourself to "value your intrinsic motivations".
 It's like teaching yourself to love creativity.
 ## localthunk: "The Balatro Timeline"
 [Link to the blog post](https://localthunk.com/blog/balatro-timeline-3aarh)